mkstp/tukey/index.md

 Many keyboard layouts are designed to minimize same finger bigrams (SFB's).
 That is, keys typed sequentially using the same finger.
 On a QWERTY keyboard for example, 'CE' is a SFB, so is 'DE' and 'RT'.
 When typing, a SFB takes longer to execute than keys typed sequentially using two different fingers.
 A SFB requires you to press the first key, then raise your finger before moving to and pressing the next key.
 With two different fingers, pressing a key and positioning your other finger to press the next key can happen at the same time, which results in faster, smoother, and more accurate typing.

-No perfect layout exists which completely eliminates SFB's, and so designers try to position letters in a way that matches the least common bigrams to SFB positions on a keyboard.
-This is why 'F' and 'H' are positioned for the right ring finger on this layout, since 'fh' or 'hf' is a very uncommon english bigram, it's safer to place them within the same finger range on the board.
-It's a better design choice than 'LO' at the same position on a QWERTY keyboard for example, which is an extremely common bigram that unfortunately must be typed with the same finger.
+No perfect layout exists which completely eliminates SFB's, and so designers try to position letters in a way that matches the least common bigrams to unavoidable SFB positions on a keyboard.
+This is why 'F' and 'H' are positioned for the right ring finger on this layout, since 'FH' or 'HF' are very uncommon english bigrams, it's safer to place them within the same finger range on the board.
+It's a better design choice than 'OL' or 'LO' at the same position on a QWERTY keyboard, which are very common bigrams that unfortunately must be typed with the same finger.

 The chief justification for duplicating keys at different positions on the keyboard is that double letter bigrams (DLB's) like 'OO' and 'LL' are also, by convention, same finger bigrams.
 And as a result of this convention they are less efficient to type.
 They are also extremely common.
-In fact, in the aggregate, DLB's account for over 2.5% of all bigrams typed in the english language.
+In fact all together, the 26 DLB's account for over 2.5% of all bigrams typed in the english language.
 That makes them the third most common bigram after 'TH' (3.5%) and 'HE' (3.1%).
 Data for this is available in the main branch of this repo.

 ### The Repeat Key

 The repeat key decouples same finger bigrams from all double letter bigrams with the exception of 'AA' and 'QQ' which require extra left pinky finger motion.
-This key will repeat any previous action inputted to the keyboard, which means it also works for macros like copy/paste and other shortcuts.
+This key will repeat any previous action inputted to the keyboard, which means it also works for macros like copy/paste, backspace, and other shortcuts.
 With it, you will find that your fingers glide over the keyboard when typing words like 'difficult' or 'successful' instead of what would normally feel like a game of hop scotch with your hands.
 The QMK implementation for the key can be found [here](https://gist.github.com/NotGate/3e3d8ab81300a86522b2c2549f99b131)

 ### O L R and T